 Retool Database prompts you to create a new table automatically if one doesn't already exist.
 You can create an empty table or import existing data in CSV format.

-To import existing CSV-formatted data, drag a file onto the drop zone.
+To import existing CSV-formatted data, drag a CSV file onto the drop zone.
+Convert your file to a CSV before you upload it, as XLSX files are not supported.
 Once you upload a file, Retool attempts to identify the type for each field and map it to an appropriate field type to create a table schema.